TIBCOSoftware/bw-tooling/prometheus-integration/README.md

 * Set BW_PROMETHEUS_ENABLE environment variable to TRUE while running the Docker image of the application.
 * Run your application using the below command: <br/>
   * docker run -d -p 9095:9095 -p exposed-port-by-application:8080 -e BW_PROMETHEUS_ENABLE=TRUE app-image-name <br/>
-If monitoring multiple apps then make sure the port 9095 is mapped to different port in the container. <br />
+If monitoring multiple apps then make sure the port 9095 is mapped to different port in the container as 9095 is the default port. <br />
+The port used by prometheus metrics can also be changed by using the env variable BW_PROMETHEUS_PORT <br/>
+* * Set BW_PROMETHEUS_HTTP_METRICS environment variable to TRUE to enale the http metrics for the application.
 To enable logging pass environment variable BW_LOGLEVEL=INFO|DEBUG <br/>
 Now, hit the application endpoint and check the metrics here: http://your-machine-ip:9095/metrics
 * Add prometheus.yml file and run the Prometheus server to scrape metrics generated in last step using the below commands: <br/>